 5 Things to Consider When Replacing the Roof on Your Home

-Advancements in the residential roofing market have made replacing a roof a once in a lifetime event for many homeowners.
-Purchasing a new roof is one of the most important home improvements that occurs and is typically a big investment in one of your most valuable assets.
+Advancements in the residential roofing market have made replacing a roof a once-in-a-lifetime event for many homeowners.
+Purchasing a new roof is one of the most important home improvements that occur and is typically a big investment in one of your most valuable assets.
 It’s important to understand these five factors before you replace your roof.